2012 Florida State Seminoles football team: South Florida

-Series Tied: 1 – 1

-Pregame Line: FSU −8.5, FSU −17 (Vegas odds)

 In the first road game of the season, the Seminoles traveled to Tampa, Florida take on in-state foes, the South Florida Bulls.
 This was only the second meeting between these teams.
 The teams previously met during the 2009 season in Tallahassee where South Florida defeated Florida State 17–7.

 Florida State won the game 30–17 despite a sluggish start.
 South Florida got on the board first with a 32-yard field goal from Maikon Bonani.
 Florida State took the lead with a 10-yard touchdown run from Rashad Greene.
 At the end of the first quarter, the Seminoles held a slim four point lead.
 They extended their lead in the second quarter with two field goals from Dustin Hopkins, a 6-yard field goal and a 23-yard field goal, after previously missing a field goal in the first quarter.
 Florida State carried a ten-point lead into the half.

 At the start of the second half, South Florida closed the gap with a 1-yard touchdown run from B.J.
 Daniels.
 Florida State responded with a 1-yard touchdown pass from EJ Manuel to tight end Kevin Haplea and later extended their lead again with a 23-yard field goal from Hopkins.
 At the end of the third quarter, the Seminoles capitalized on a South Florida turnover when Christian Jones had a 12-yard fumble return to give the Seminoles their largest lead of the game.
 The Bulls scored again in the fourth quarter with B.J.
 Daniels 3-yard touchdown run, but Florida State was able to preserve a 13-point victory.

 Quarterback E.J.
 Manuel had another impressive performance going 19/25 with one touchdown, no interceptions and 251 total yards of offense.
 Manuel led the team in passing with 242 yards and one touchdown; Chris Thompson led the team in rushing with 17 carries for 74 yards; Rashad Greene led the team in receiving with 2 receptions for 71 yards.
 Dustin Hopkins made two out of three field goals.
 The Seminoles totaled 425 yards of offense in the game, with 183 rushing yards and 242 passing yards while holding South Florida to 268 total yards of offense.
 The victory evened Florida State's all-time record against the Bulls at 1–1.